SubhadityaMukherjee/AI-knowledge-base/docs/quotes.md

 - "Removing obstacles does not have to be hard or take a superhuman effort.
 Instead, we can start small.
 It's kind of like dislodging a boulder at the top of a hill.
 All it takes is a small shove, then momentum will naturally build."

-- "Each time a young person was recognized and commended for doing something good, he or she was that much more motivated to continue doing good until, eventually,"

 - "Each time a young person was recognized and commended for doing something good, he or she was that much more motivated to continue doing good until, eventually, doing good became natural and effortless."

 - "of all forms of human motivation the most effective one is progress."